Radek-Pysny/rust-course/lecture-2023-10-31-xchat/README.md

     checked for not being empty.
 If one gets an empty password, no welcome message is sent to the client and client is automatically disconnected within 5 second delay.
 - The login sent by client is used on the server side to mark just text messages with prefix (as in good old chat apps).

+- Introduced `cargo docx` alias to have easier way to get the desired documentation.
+One can add `--open` if wanted.